OfficeDev/Microsoft-Teams-Samples/samples/graph-meeting-notification/csharp/README.md

 ## Instruction for manifest
 1. Fill any GUID for <APP-ID>.
 You can also put your MicrosoftAppId here.
 2. Update <MICROSOFT-APP-ID> placeholder with your Microsoft App Id.
+3. ZIP the manifest and make sure manifest.json and two icon images are at root.
+4. Upload the `manifest.zip` to Teams (in the Apps view click "Upload a custom app")

+Follow this documentation to get more information on custom apps and uploading them into Teams - [Manage custom apps](https://docs.microsoft.com/en-us/microsoftteams/custom-app-overview) and [Upload an app package](https://docs.microsoft.com/en-us/microsoftteams/upload-custom-apps)

 ## Further reading
 - [Change notifications for Microsoft Teams meeting](https://docs.microsoft.com/en-us/graph/changenotifications-for-onlinemeeting)